david-zvi/OOPCodingStyleVerifier/README.md

     a.
 Enable File -> Settings -> Editor -> Code Style -> Java -> Tabs and Indents -> Use tab character

     b.
-Disable File -> Settings -> Editor -> Code Style -> Detect and use existing file indents for editing (this makes it so if indents by spaces already exist in the file tabs will be spaces no matter what).
+Disable File -> Settings -> Editor -> Code Style -> Detect and use existing file indents for editing (this makes it so if indents by spaces already exist in the file, tabs will be spaces no matter what).

 3. Adjust test to match your tab size: In the Indentation module of checkstyle.xml, enter your tab size as the values of the value parameters (lines 60-61, configured to 4 by default).
 In IntelliJ, the tab size is configured in File -> Settings -> Editor -> Code Style -> Java -> Tabs and Indents -> Tab Size.